COSIMA/cosima-recipes/docs/contributing.rst

    Ocean and ice edge`` because the latter gives users the impression that the recipe is only relevant if they are looking at sea ice.

-2. Include a short introduction summarising what your script is expected to do.
+2. Include a short introduction summarising what your recipe is expected to do.
 You can include some information of the inputs needed to run your script, the expected outputs, and the methods you are using to get there.
 As with the title, we also recommend that you keep your description as generic as